-3.3 Parallel connection
+3 3 Parallel connection

 ESP mains wire-in protectors are connected in parallel with the supply to be protected.
-See Figure 3.
+See Figure 1.
 The connecting leads do not carry the load current of the supply, only the current associated with suppressing the transient overvoltage.
+Connecting leads to the unit need to be kept short in order to minimise additive inductive voltages.